Muhammad Faruque

 “Very happy with the course and I hope there will be more similar courses in the future.”

 “The most valuable aspect of this course was the presence, wisdom, experiences, and discourses of beloved Mohammed Rustom.
 Following that is the amazing book he has written.
 What a gem.
 Great translations.
-Organized beautifully.”
+Organized beautifully.
+The third aspect is the community of beloveds who joined, shared, and contributed with their presences and questions.”

 “Absolutely amazing! please offer more of the same!
 Please!”

-The most valuable aspect of the course for me was understanding how Islamic teachings integrate spiritual, emotional, and physical healing.
-It helped me see health not just as a medical condition, but as a holistic balance rooted in faith, ethics, and compassion.
+"The most valuable aspect of the course for me was understanding how Islamic teachings integrate spiritual, emotional, and physical healing.
+It helped me see health not just as a medical condition, but as a holistic balance rooted in faith, ethics, and compassion."

-Thank you for sharing your knowledge and for the positive influence you've had in my life and the lives of those around me.
-Your lectures continue to inspire me to explore alternative paths and to support others in their healing journeys.
+"Thank you for sharing your knowledge and for the positive influence you've had in my life and the lives of those around me.
+Your lectures continue to inspire me to explore alternative paths and to support others in their healing journeys."

-The course provided a powerful argument in support of alternative healing through holistically making the learners identify with the entirety of life than just material and physical form.
+"The course provided a powerful argument in support of alternative healing through holistically making the learners identify with the entirety of life than just material and physical form."